Electric!

 Marzi Nyman: Electric Guitar Concerto, world premiere

 Multi-instrumentalist, composer and all-around artist Marzi Nyman, long-standing Artistic Partner of the Tapiola Sinfonietta and an audience favourite, presents a new concerto written for his favourite orchestra, featuring a solo instrument extremely rare in the classical repertoire: the electric guitar.
 In recent years, Marzi has been moving into the realm of art music with the orchestra, and the new Concerto takes it up a notch.
 Marzi is a skilled orchestrator and a virtuoso on his own instrument, which raises great expectations for this new work – but we must also expect the unexpected!
 The Concerto is programmed, appropriately, in the Indie series.
-What else is on the programme?
-That must remain a secret for time being, but we can guarantee you need to be there.

 Afterparty in the foyer following the concert.